Stewart Farm House and Barns

 When Were They Built?

 I spite of my long held belief they were built in 1868 based on that date carved into a beam in the scale room I think that's way off.
 Based on a few clues I'm now leaning to the mid 1830's.
+I now think the 1868 date in the scale room may be the date the scale was installed.

 Some Clues